hirnlego/repetita-versio/README.md

 **Button mode:** The bottom switch sets different behaviors for the looper and how the button and the relative input work:

-- left > the looper is both recording and reproducing but the dry signal is recorded only when the button is depressed or a positive voltage is present at the input.
-Caveat: when the switch is in this position, the *global mode* is not accessible;
+- left > the looper is continuously reproducing but the recording is stopped.
+One press of the button - or a positive voltage at the input - starts the recording, a second press stops it;
-- center > the looper reproduction is stopped and can be re-triggered for a one- shot loop by pressing the button or with a positive voltage at the input.
+- center > the looper is continuously recording but the reproduction is stopped and can be triggered for a one-shot loop by pressing the button or with a positive voltage at the input.
 The reproduction always begins at the start position defined by the **Start** knob;
-- right > the looper is continuously reproducing its contents.
+- right > the looper is continuously recording and playing back its content.
 A press of the button, or a positive voltage at the input, restarts the reproduction at the position defined by the **Start** knob.

-**Trigger input:** Gate or trigger depending on the relative switch.

 ## Startup state